qrzn23/min/wip/magick/content.md

 10. With the Coin redeemeth He.

 11. His weapons fulfil the wheel; and on What Axle that turneth is not known unto Him.

 12. From all these actions must He cease before the curse of His Grade is uplifted from Him.
 Before He attain to that which existeth without Form.

-13. And if at this time He be manifested upon earth as a Man, and therefore is this present writing, let this be His method, that
+13. And if at this time He be manifested upon earth as a Man, and therefore is this present writing, let this be His method, that the curse of His grade, and the burden of His attainment, be uplifted from Him.

-423

-the curse of His grade, and the burden of His attainment, be uplifted from Him.

 14. Let Him beware of abstinence from action.
 For the curse of His grade is that he must speak Truth, that the Faisehood thereof may enslave the souls of men.
 Let Him then utter that without Fear, that the Law may be fulfilled.
 And according to His Original Nature will that law be shapen, so that one may declare gentleness and quietness, being an Hindu- and another fierceness and servility, being a Jew; and yet another ardour and manuness, bemg an Arab.
 Y et this matter toucheth the mystery of Incarnation, and is not here to be declared.

 15. Now the grade of a Magister teacheth the Mystery of Sorrow, and the grade of a Magus the Mystery of Change, and the grade of Ipsissimus the Mystery of Selflessness, which is called also the Mystery of Pan.

 16. Let the Magus then contemplate each in turn, raising it to the ultimate power of Infinity.
 Wherein Sorrow is Joy, and Change is Stability, and Selflessness is Self.
 For the interplay of the parts hath no action upon the whole.
 And this contemplation shall be performed not by simple meditation — how much less then by reason! but by the method which shall have been given unto Him in His initiation to the Grade.

-17. Following which method, it shall be easy for Him to combine that trinity from its elements, and further to combine Sat- Chit-Ananda, and Light, Love, Life, three by three into nine that are one, in which meditation success shall be That which was first adumbrated to Him in the grade of Practicus (which reflecteth Mercury into the lowest world) in Liber XXVII, “Here is Nothing under its three Forms.”
+17. Following which method, it shall be easy for Him to combine that trinity from its elements, and further to combine Sat-Chit-Ananda, and Light, Love, Life, three by three into nine that are one, in which meditation success shall be That which was first adumbrated to Him in the grade of Practicus (which reflecteth Mercury into the lowest world) in Liber XXVII, “Here is Nothing under its three Forms.”

 18. And this is the Opening of the Grade of Ipsissimus, and by the Buddhists it is called the trance Nerodha-Samapatti.

-19* And woe, woe, woe, yea woe, and again woe, woe, woe, unto seven times be His that preacheth not His law to men !
+19. And woe, woe, woe, yea woe, and again woe, woe, woe, unto seven times be His that preacheth not His law to men!

 20. And woe also be unto Him that refuseth the curse of the grade of a Magus, and the burden of the Attainment thereof.

 21. And in the word CHAOS let the book be sealed, yea, let the Book be sealed.

-— 424 —

-LIBER RESH
+### LIBER RESH vel HELIOS

-vel

-HELIOS

-SUE FIGURA CC.
+#### SUB FIGURA CC.

-o.
-These are the adorations to be performed by aspirants to the A A
+0. These are the adorations to be performed by aspirants to the A.·.A.·.

 1. Let him greet the Sun at dawn, facing East, giving the sign of his grade.
 And let him say in a loud voice:

-Hall unto Thee who art Ra in Thy rising, even unto Thee who art Ra in Thy strength, who travellest over the Heavens in Thy bark at the Uprising of the Sun.
+> Hail unto Thee who art Ra in Thy rising, even unto Thee who art Ra in Thy strength, who travellest over the Heavens in Thy bark at the Uprising of the Sun.
+>

-Tahuti standeth in His splendour at the prow, and Ra-Hoor abideth at the helm.
+> Tahuti standeth in His splendour at the prow, and Ra-Hoor abideth at the helm.
+>

-Hall unto Thee from the Abodes of Night !
+> Hall unto Thee from the Abodes of Night!

 2. Also at Noon, let him greet the Sun, facing South, giving the sign of his grade.
 And let him say in a loud voice:

-Hall unto Thee who art Ahathoor in Thy triumphing, even unto Thee who art Ahathoor in Thy beauty, who travellest over the heavens in Thy bark at the Mid-course of the Sun.
+> Hail unto Thee who art Ahathoor in Thy triumphing, even unto Thee who art Ahathoor in Thy beauty, who travellest over the heavens in Thy bark at the Mid-course of the Sun.
+>

-Tahuti standeth in His splendour at the prow, and Ra-Hoor abideth at the helm.
+> Tahuti standeth in His splendour at the prow, and Ra-Hoor abideth at the helm.
+>

-Hall unto Thee from the Abodes of Morning !
+> Hail unto Thee from the Abodes of Morning!

 3. Also, at Sunset, let him greet the Sun, facing West, giving the sign of his grade.
 And let him say in a loud voice:

-Hall unto Thee who art Tum in Thy setting, even unto Thee who art Tum in Thy joy, who travellest over the Heavens in Thy bark at the Down-going of the Sun.
+> Hail unto Thee who art Tum in Thy setting, even unto Thee who art Tum in Thy joy, who travellest over the Heavens in Thy bark at the Down-going of the Sun.
+>

-Tahuti standeth in His splendour at the prow, and Ra-Hoor abideth at the helm.
+> Tahuti standeth in His splendour at the prow, and Ra-Hoor abideth at the helm.
+>

-Hall unto Thee from the Abodes of Day !
+> Hail unto Thee from the Abodes of Day!

 4. Lastly, at Midnight, let him greet the Sun, facing North, giving the sign of his grade, and let him say in a loud voice:

-Hall unto Thee who art Khephra in Thy hiding, even unto Thee who art Khephra in Thy silence, who travellest over the heavens in Thy bark at the Midnight Hour of the Sun.
+> Hail unto Thee who art Khephra in Thy hiding, even unto Thee who art Khephra in Thy silence, who travellest over the heavens in Thy bark at the Midnight Hour of the Sun.

-— 425 —
+>

-Tahuti standeth in His splendour at the prow, and Ra-Hoor abideth at the helm.
+> Tahuti standeth in His splendour at the prow, and Ra-Hoor abideth at the helm.
+>

-Hall unto Thee from the Abodes of Evening.
+> Hail unto Thee from the Abodes of Evening.

 5. And after each of these invocations thou shalt give the sign of silence, and afterward thou shalt perform the adoration that is taught thee by thy Superior.
 And then do thou compose Thyself to holy meditation.

 6. Also it is better if in these adorations thou assume the God-form of Whom thou adorest, as if thou didst unite with Him in the adoration of That which is beyond Him.

-7 — Thus shalt thou ever be mindful of the Great Work which thou hast undeitaken to perform ? and thus shalt thou be strengthened to pursue it unto the attainment of the Stone of the Wi se ? the Summum Bonum ?
-True Wisdom and Terfect Happmess.
+7. Thus shalt thou ever be mindful of the Great Work which thou hast undeitaken to perform? and thus shalt thou be strengthened to pursue it unto the attainment of the Stone of the Wise; the Summum Bonum; True Wisdom and Perfect Happiness.

-— 426 —

-LIBER III
+### LIBER III vel JUGORUM.

-vel

-JUGORUM.

-O.
+#### 0

-O. Behold the Yoke upon the neck of the Oxen !
-Is it not thereby that the Field shali be ploughed ?
-The Yoke is heavy, but ioineth together them that are separate—Glory to Nuit and to Hadit, and to Him that hath given us the Symbol of the Rosy Cross !
+0. Behold the Yoke upon the neck of the Oxen!
+Is it not thereby that the Field shall be ploughed?
+The Yoke is heavy, but ioineth together them that are separate—Glory to Nuit and to Hadit, and to Him that hath given us the Symbol of the Rosy Cross!

-Glory unto the Lord of the Word Abrahadabra, and Glory unto Him that hath given us the Symbol of the Ankh, and of the Cross within the Circle !
+Glory unto the Lord of the Word Abrahadabra, and Glory unto Him that hath given us the Symbol of the Ankh, and of the Cross within the Circle!

 1. Three are the Beasts wherewith thou must plough the Field; the Unicom, the Horse, and the Ox.
 And these shalt thou yoke in a triple yoke that is governed by One Whip.

 2. Now these Beasts run wildly upon the earths and are not easily obedient to the Man.

 3. Nothing shall be said here of Cerberus, the great Beast of Hell that is every one of these and all of these, even as Athanasius hath foreshadowed.
-For this matter 1 is not of Tiphereth without, but Tiphereth within.
+For this matter^[(i.e. the matter of Cerberus).] is not of Tiphereth without, but Tiphereth within.

-I.
+#### I

-o.
-The Unicom is speech.
+0. The Unicom is speech.
 Man, rule thy Speech!
-How else shalt thou master the Son, and answer the Magician at the right hand gateway of the Crown ?
+How else shalt thou master the Son, and answer the Magician at the right hand gateway of the Crown?

 1. Here are practices.
 Each may last for a week or more.

 2. (a) Avoid using some common Word, such as “and” or “the” or “but”; use a paraphrase.

 (b) Avoid using some letter of the alphabet, such as “t”, or “s”, or “m”; use a paraphrase.

-(c) Avoid using the pronouns and adjectives of the first per- son; use a paraphrase.
+(c) Avoid using the pronouns and adjectives of the first person; use a paraphrase.

 Of thine own ingenium devise others.

-I. (i.e. the matter of Cerberus).

-427 —

-1 .
-On each occasion that thou art betrayed into saying that thou art sworn to avoid, eut thyself sharply upon the wrist or forearm with a razor; even as thou shouldst beat a disobedient dog.
-Feareth not the Unicom the claws and teeth of the Lion ?
+1. On each occasion that thou art betrayed into saying that thou art sworn to avoid, eut thyself sharply upon the wrist or forearm with a razor; even as thou shouldst beat a disobedient dog.
+Feareth not the Unicom the claws and teeth of the Lion?

 3. Thine arm then serveth thee both for a warning and for a record.
 Thou shalt Write down thy dally progress in these practices, until thou art perfecily vigilant at all times over the least word that slippeth from thy tongue.

 Thus bind thyself, and thou shalt be for ever free.

-IL
+#### II

-o.
-The Morse is Action.
+0. The Horse is Action.
 Man, rule thine Action.
-How else shalt thou master the Father, and answer the Fool at the Left Hand Gateway of the Crown ?
+How else shalt thou master the Father, and answer the Fool at the Left Hand Gateway of the Crown?

 1. Here are practices.
 Each may last for a week, or more.